WPIRoboticsEngineering/ZenVSCodeInstaller/README.md

 <img src="image/disableTelem.png" width="600">

 This will silence most private data leaks from VS Code going forward.
 Other leaks may come form plugins you install.
 It s not possible to stop all private data leaks with VSCode.

+### 2.1) Free Software opt-out option

 If data privacy is important, use our [Eclipse and Sloeber](https://github.com/WPIRoboticsEngineering/RobotInterfaceBoard#arduino-and-the-esp32-toolchain-and-sloeber-eclipse) installers and instructions.

 ## 3) Open VSCode and Install PlatformIO